delighted/delighted-ruby/README.md

 Delighted.http_adapter # default: Delighted::HTTPAdapter.new
 ```

 By default, a shared instance of `Delighted::Client` is created lazily in `Delighted.shared_client`.
-If you want to create your own client, perhaps for testing or if you have multiple API keys, you can:
+If you want to create your own client, perhaps for test or if you have multiple API keys, you can:

 ```ruby
 # Create an custom client instance, and pass as last argument to resource actions